Makilesh/RAG_Explained/what_is_RAG.md

-# Retrival-Augmentation Generation (RAG)
+# Retrieval-Augmented Generation (RAG)

 Think of RAG as giving a chatbot an open textbook during an exam.
 Instead of relying only on the knowledge it was trained on (which may be outdated or incomplete), the chatbot can look up current and accurate information before answering your question.

-In short: RAG enhances LLM responses by retrieving relevant information from external knowledge sources (like vector databases, PDFs, or websites) and then using that context to generate accurate, up-to-date answers.
+**In short:** RAG enhances LLM responses by retrieving relevant information from external knowledge sources (like vector databases, PDFs, or websites) and then using that context to generate accurate, up-to-date answers.

+---

+## The Three Core Concepts

-RAG involves three steps namely: Retrieval, Augmentation and Generation.
+RAG involves three fundamental steps:

-1. Retrieval - Finds relevant information from an external knowledge source based on the user's query
+**1. Retrieval** → Finds relevant information from an external knowledge source based on the user's query

-2. Augmentation - The retrieved information is now combined with the original user query and is now set as the LLM prompt
+**2. Augmentation** → The retrieved information is combined with the original user query to create an enhanced LLM prompt

-3. Generation - The LLM now processes the prompt and generates a response which is more accurate and contextually relevant responses.
+**3. Generation** → The LLM processes the augmented prompt and generates a response that is more accurate and contextually relevant

+---

-### How RAG Works: The Big Picture
+## How RAG Actually Works: The 5-Step Pipeline

-RAG has over five main steps:
+While RAG has three core concepts, the implementation involves five detailed steps:

-1. Document Ingestion: Load your source materials (like PDFs, text files, or knowledge bases) into the system.
+1. **Document Ingestion** - Load your source materials (like PDFs, text files, or knowledge bases) into the system

-2. Embedding Creation: Convert each document into dense vector representations, or embeddings, which capture semantic meaning.
+2. **Embedding Creation** - Convert each document into dense vector representations (embeddings) which capture semantic meaning

-3. Retrieval: Search for the most relevant documents based on a user’s question.
+3. **Retrieval** - Search for the most relevant documents based on a user's question

-4. Augmentation: Combine the user’s question with the retrieved information to create a powerful prompt.
+4. **Augmentation** - Combine the user's question with the retrieved information to create a powerful prompt

-5. Generation: Pass the augmented prompt to a language model, which produces a clear and accurate answer.
+5. **Generation** - Pass the augmented prompt to a language model, which produces a clear and accurate answer

+---

-### Why is RAG Important?
+## Why is RAG Important?

 * Improves Accuracy: Pulls real facts from your data sources, reducing hallucinations (made-up answers).